 - Appointment of Dhamma mahamattas.

 Q.11.
 Important changes in agriculture during the period between 600 BCE to 600 CE

 - For increase of agricultural production use of plough with iron-tipped plowshare.

 - Hoe agriculture in semi-arid parts of Punjab, Rajasthan and hilly tracks in North-Eastern and Central Parts.

-- Land lords and heads of village were more powerful and had control over farmers.
+- Landlords and heads of villages were more powerful and had control over farmers.

 - Land grants by kings to extend agriculture to new areas.

-12. How do inscription help in reconstruction of history?
+Q.12.
+How does inscriptions help in the reconstruction of history?

 - Knowledge about the rulers and their achievements.

 - The social and religious condition of kingdom.